 Cell phones must be turned off before entering the facility.
-Your cell phones must stay in your locker, it is not allowed in the dorm.
+Your cell phone must stay in your locker, it is not allowed in the dorm.
 No other electronic devices are allowed in the facility at any time.

 Yes, you may request one extra hour on your payday to cash your check or withdraw your direct deposit.
 All of your wages earned, minus $50, must be submitted in the form of a postal money order to be deposited into your inmate account.

-Participants on Education Release are allowed to bring in one school book.
+Participants on education release are allowed to bring in one school book.
 No metal binders are allowed.
 Recreational reading material must be mailed in and approved by the Mail Room staff.

 Am I allowed personal visits in the facility?